zendesk/ruby-kafka/README.md

 )
 ```

-A final note on buffers: local buffers give resilience against broker and network failures, and allow higher throughput due to message batching, but they also trade off consistency guarantees for higher availibility and resilience.
+A final note on buffers: local buffers give resilience against broker and network failures, and allow higher throughput due to message batching, but they also trade off consistency guarantees for higher availability and resilience.
 If your local process dies while messages are buffered, those messages will be lost.
 If you require high levels of consistency, you should call `#deliver_messages` immediately after `#produce`.

 #### Message Durability

 Once the client has delivered a set of messages to a Kafka broker the broker will forward them to its replicas, thus ensuring that a single broker failure will not result in message loss.
 However, the client can choose _when the leader acknowledges the write_.
 At one extreme, the client can choose fire-and-forget delivery, not even bothering to check whether the messages have been acknowledged.
 At the other end, the client can ask the broker to wait until _all_ its replicas have acknowledged the write before returning.
 This is the safest option, and the default.
 It's also possible to have the broker return as soon as it has written the messages to its own log but before the replicas have done so.
-This leaves a window of time where a failure of the leader will result in the messages being lost, although this should not be a common occurence.
+This leaves a window of time where a failure of the leader will result in the messages being lost, although this should not be a common occurrence.

-Write latency and throughput are negativaly impacted by having more replicas acknowledge a write, so if you require low-latency, high throughput writes you may want to accept lower durability.
+Write latency and throughput are negatively impacted by having more replicas acknowledge a write, so if you require low-latency, high throughput writes you may want to accept lower durability.

 This behavior is controlled by the `required_acks` option to `#producer` and `#async_producer`: